isw-kudos/kudos-docs/docs/kubernetes/index.md

 ### Prerequisites

 1. ssh access to all servers (please connect and confirm ssh signature for each)
-1. Kudos [Ansible Roles](/assets/ansible.zip) downloaded and extracted
+1. Huddo [Ansible Roles](/assets/ansible.zip) downloaded and extracted
 1. Ansible setup, see [setting up ansible](/tools/ansible/)
 1. Servers have internet access